zanix-io/space-ui/docs/icons.md

 An optional, curated set of 17 common UI icons, available to any component/consumer through `CatalogIcon` — a thin resolver over the unmodified `Icon`, never a second icon system.
-This document covers the catalog's architecture, its license/attribution, and exactly what's implemented today versus what still depends on an external event (this package publishing to JSR).
+This document covers the catalog's architecture, its license/attribution, and the `--icons` scaffold flag (`zanix new space`/`zanix new spacecraft`) that ships it into a new project.

 ## `CatalogIcon`